Part II of The Independent Reading Series

 I’m referring to a classroom library.
 One of the foundations of every great literacy and language arts class is creating a love of reading through independent reading.
 We know the power that independent reading can have on students’ vocabulary development, fluency, stamina, and understanding of language conventions.

-Here are a few current “Best of the Best” lists.
+Here are a few current “Best of the Best” lists to share with your students:

 Organizing the Library